Energoland: Exposition

-In Energoland, there are more than thirty objects, applications, and interactive expositions.
+Energoland offers more than thirty objects, applications, and interactive expositions.
 Edutainment (blending education and entertainment) at Mochovce offers information on energy, electricity generation, global warming, and carbon burden.
-In addition, visitors learn about the energy mix, electricity grid dispatching, or about the radiation around us.
-The exposition also focuses on power industry, not only with respect to safety and radioactive waste but also dealing with the fuel cycle, nanoworld of atoms, and Cherenkov radiation.
-Some of the specialities include the 3D cinema with its own movie Energy Odyssey, a model of emission-free motorcycle, interactive LED floor or thermal mirror, and mobile application using augmented reality, "Energoland", downloadable from Google Play or AppStore.
-Through the Energy Map, various facts and statistics can be searched which are directly shown in the map of the world with the highlighted countries.
+Visitors learn about the energy mix, electricity grid dispatching, and about the radiation around us.
+The exposition also focuses on the power industry, both with respect to safety and radioactive waste and dealing with the fuel cycle, nanoworld of atoms, and Cherenkov radiation.
+Some of the specialities include the 3D cinema with its own movie Energy Odyssey, a model of emission-free motorcycles, interactive LED floors or thermal mirrors, and the augmented-reality mobile application Energoland.
+The Energy Map shows various statistics in a world map with countries highlighted.

-Energoland also wants its visitors to make their own opinion of the electricity generation and its sources.
-Therefore, it does not provide information only about nuclear energy but it also brings knowledge about other sources: water, sun, wind, geothermal energy, or fossil fuels.
+Energoland also attempts to help visitors form their own opinions of electricity generation and sources, so in addition to nuclear energy, it provides information about other sources: water, sun, wind, geothermal energy, and fossil fuels.